Quickstart for Ascend on Snowflake

 - The ability to create Snowflake resources (may require elevated permissions for some steps)

-Setup Snowflake for use as an Ascend Instance Store
+Set up Snowflake as an Ascend Instance Store

-You need to create one set of resources for the Ascend Instance Store.
-In Snowflake you need to create:
+You need to create a set of resources for the Ascend Instance Store.
+In Snowflake, you'll create the following:

 - a User